-When her father informed the Bodhisatta about this woman, he sent fortune-tellers to read her lines.
-But the moment they saw her face they lost their self-control and did such things as putting food on their heads instead of in their mouths.
+When the merchant informed the Bodhisatta about his lovely daughter, he sent fortune-tellers to read her lines.
+But the moment they saw her face they lost their self-control and did things like putting food on their heads instead of in their mouths.
 The daughter, disgusted by their behavior, had them thrown out of the house by the scruff of their necks.
 Outraged over this, the fortune-tellers told the Bodhisatta she was a witch and not a suitable wife for him.
-Upon hearing that the king had rejected her, she bore a grudge and vowed to get back at him some day.
-Later her father gave her for marriage to the commander-in-chief, a childhood friend of the Bodhisatta.
+Upon hearing that the king had rejected her, she bore a grudge and vowed to get back at him someday.
+Later, the merchant gave his daughter to the commander-in-chief for marriage, a childhood friend of the Bodhisatta.

 One day during a large festival, the Bodhisatta made a circuit of the city in full pageantry.
-The commander-in-chief told his wife the king would pass their house and she must not show herself so he would not lose control of his thoughts.
-When the Bodhisatta arrived, she went to an open window and threw flowers over him from above.
+The commander-in-chief told his wife that the king would pass their house, and she must not show herself so he would not lose control of his thoughts.
+But this was her chance at revenge, and when the Bodhisatta arrived, she went to an open window and threw flowers over him from above.
 He looked up and saw her and became maddened with passion.
-The Bodhisatta asked his charioteer whether she was married or not, and when he told the Bodhisatta who she was, he cancelled the rest of the procession and returned to the palace, obsessed and depressed, muttering to himself about this woman.
-The commander-in-chief scolded his wife for disobeying him and set out to save the Bodhisatta, knowing he could die from such passion.
+The Bodhisatta asked his charioteer whether she was married or not, and when he told the Bodhisatta who she was, he canceled the rest of the procession.
+He returned to the palace, obsessed and depressed, muttering to himself about this woman.
+The commander-in-chief scolded his wife for disobeying him and set out to save the Bodhisatta, knowing such passion could kill him.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples, while out on a morning alms round, saw a woman so beautiful he fell in love at first sight.
-After returning to the monastery, he became depressed and ill and could no longer concentrate on his studies or meditation.
-The Buddha told him this story to let him know lust arose in his own heart in the past, but the condition vanished before he did anything improper, so the disciple should persevere.
+The lovesick disciple became lean as a wild deer and could no longer concentrate on his studies or meditation.
+The Buddha told him this story so he knew that lust had risen in his own heart in the past, but the condition vanished before he did anything improper, so the disciple should persevere.

-The commander-in-chief, charioteer, and wife were earlier births of Sariputta, Ananda, and Uppalavanna, three of the Buddha’s top disciples, and the king’s courtiers were the rest of the Buddha’s disciples.
+The commander-in-chief, charioteer, and wife were earlier births of Sariputta, Ananda, and Uppalavanna, three of the Buddha’s top disciples, and the king’s courtiers were earlier births of the rest of the Buddha’s disciples.